 Beginning in 2019-20 and every year thereafter, all Wyoming schools will be ranked from highest to lowest for each subgroup.
-Schools that have subgroups performing among the bottom 10% in the state, based on a three-year rolling average, will be identified for targeted support and improvement.
+This ranking will be based on each school's combined score on the indicators for each subgroup Schools that have subgroups performing among the bottom 10% in the state, based on a three-year rolling average, will be identified for targeted support and improvement.